Improving care and treatment for patients suffering with respiratory illness

 A new system is being introduced across the Frimley Health and Care ICS, which will improve the diagnosis, care and treatment of patients who suffer with long term breathing difficulties caused through lung disease.

-The improvements will help clinicians’ with their diagnosis of lung illnesses; provide patients’ with more confidence and education about how they can also be involved in managing their own specific lung related illness at home rather than having to be admitted to hospital when they do not need to; and creating improved knowledge and skills of the clinical staff at GP practices, who look after patients will specific lung diseases.
+The improvements will help clinicians with their diagnosis of lung illnesses; provide patients with more confidence and education about how they can also be involved in managing their own specific lung related illness at home rather than having to be admitted to hospital when they do not need to be; and create improved knowledge and skills among clinical staff at GP practices, who look after patients with specific lung diseases.

 We caught up recently with Clare Whalley, Frimley Health and Care ICS programme lead for the Reducing Variations programme, to hear of these recent exciting developments.

-Clare highlighted that several specialist nurses from across Hampshire, Berkshire and Surrey, are now working at a system-wide level with GP practices; which means they visit local GP practices with the aim supporting and reviewing patient registers, specifically those with a diagnosis of lung disease.
+Clare highlighted that several specialist nurses from across Hampshire, Berkshire and Surrey, are now working at a system-wide level with GP practices, which means they visit local GP practices with the aim of supporting and reviewing patient registers, specifically those with a diagnosis of lung disease.

 These specialist nurses support GP practice staff and patients to improve the diagnosis, treatment and care of lung disease.